GreenJon902/UltimateDrumScorerPro/src/renderer/scoreSection/README.md

 correct width).
 These may be update_bar_width(bar_group, width), update_stem_height(stem_group, overall_height, index), or
 set_size(width, height)
+This does not handle the height of stems.

 ### NormalComponentOrganiser
 It structures the group like this: